Smith & Wollensky: New York

 Located in midtown Manhattan, the first S&W steakhouse occupies a stand-alone building whose wooden exterior bears the trademark green and white colors (which actually were inherited from Manny Wolf's Chop House, which operated between 1897 and 1977, when it became Smith & Wollensky, they simply changed the sign to "Since 1977" but otherwise kept the type of lettering used on the outside of Manny Wolf's the same).
-Also included is Wollensky's Grill, a bar room within the restaurant that has a more bar-type atmosphere and food, and is open later than the dining room.
+Also included is Wollensky's Grill, a bar room within the restaurant with a more bar-type atmosphere and food, and is open later than the dining room.
 The New York location was used for a scene as a meeting place for Christian Bale and Willem Dafoe's characters in the 2000 film American Psycho.
 It and its kitchen were also used for scenes in the 2006 film The Devil Wears Prada.
 It was also used for the famous 2008 $2.11 million and 2007 $650,100 "Power Lunch with Warren Buffett" charity auction on eBay, with Zhao Danyang and Mohnish Pabrai & Guy Spier, respectively.

-When Mr. Stillman sold the Smith & Wollensky Restaurant Group he retained ownership of the New York restaurant, although all locations share promotional and marketing efforts.
+When Mr. Stillman sold the Smith & Wollensky Restaurant Group, he retained ownership of the New York restaurant, although all locations share promotional and marketing efforts.

 Chicago

-Bearing the same green and white painted exterior the New York location has, this steakhouse overlooks the Chicago River and the Loop.
-It played a role in the revival of Chicago's River North area, and is neighbored by Marina City and the House of Blues.
+Bearing the same green and white painted exterior as the New York location, this steakhouse overlooks the Chicago River and the Loop.
+It played a role in the revival of Chicago's River North area and is neighbored by Marina City and the House of Blues.
 This location was featured in the 2006 film The Break-Up.

 Miami Beach

-In a two-story building on the waterfront, the S&W's Miami is technically located at the extreme southern end of Miami Beach, and offers views of the Miami skyline and ships passing through Government Cut into and out of the port of Miami.
+In a two-story building on the waterfront, S&W's Miami is technically located at the extreme southern end of Miami Beach and offers views of the Miami skyline and ships passing through Government Cut into and out of the port of Miami.
 It takes advantage of its waterfront location, with an outdoor patio for diners to enjoy the outdoors.

 Las Vegas

 The restaurant had three floors and was across from the City Center on the Las Vegas Strip.

-Two years later, the restaurant re-opened May 15, 2019, in a significantly smaller location within the Grand Canal Shoppes at The Venetian Las Vegas.
+Two years later, on May 15, 2019, the restaurant re-opened in a significantly smaller location within the Grand Canal Shoppes at The Venetian Las Vegas.

-Columbus

-The restaurant opened in 2002 and is in the Easton Town Center lifestyle center.

-Houston

-The restaurant, which has two stories and features a view deck overlooking one of the nicer areas in the city in Highland Village, is similar to the Columbus location in that it was built as part of a "lifestyle community".
-This location is now closed.